ErrorTzy/writings/notes/Metaphysics/GroundingFundamentalityAndUltimateExplanation.md

 **Dasgupta's account**: "Why does things exists in general" cannot be answered by any particular explanation of existence. (unlike Shaffer, local beings can be accounted for)

 - Explanatory Target: How things turned out this way
-- Externality Assumption: No non-fundamental can explain how
+- Externality Assumption: No non-fundamental can explain how so

 **Bliss' account**:

 - Explanatory target: Why there are any derivative entities whatsoever
-- Externality Assumptions: No derivative entity can explain why
+- Externality Assumptions: No derivative entity can explain why so

-**Remark**: All these three argument seems to rely on some version of PSR.
+**Problem 1 (Escaping PSR)**: All these three argument seems to rely on some version of PSR.
 But (1) PSR seems wrong because of quantum mechanics or it is not defended anyway; and (2) fundamental entities themselves seem to violate PSR.

 (2) is problematic; we need to explain why the fundamental can escape the scope of PSR in an non-ad hoc way.